oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

 ### Matrix dimensions and FPGA resources

 The QR decomposition algorithm factors a complex _m_×_n_ matrix, where _m_ ≥ _n_.
 The algorithm computes the vector dot product of two columns of the matrix.
 In our FPGA implementation, the dot product is computed in a loop over the column's _m_ elements.
 The loop is fully unrolled to maximize throughput.
 As a result, *m* complex multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.

-We use the compiler flag `-fp-relaxed`, which permits the compiler to reorder floating point additions (i.e. to assume that floating point addition is commutative).
-The compiler uses this freedom to reorder the additions so that the dot product arithmetic can be optimally implemented using the FPGA's specialized floating point DSP (Digital Signal Processing) hardware.

-Note: the compiler flag '-fp-relaxed' will be deprecated in the next release and replaced by a new implementation.

 With this optimization, our FPGA implementation requires 4*m* DSPs to compute the complex floating point dot product.
 Thus, the matrix size is constrained by the total FPGA DSP resources available.
 Note that this upper bound is a consequence of this particular implementation.

 By default, the design is parameterized to process 128 × 128 matrices when compiled targeting Intel® PAC with Intel Arria® 10 GX FPGA.
 It is parameterized to process 256 × 256 matrices when compiled targeting Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), a larger device.

 ## Key Implementation Details
 | Kernel            | Description
 ---                 |---
 | QRD               | Implements a modified Gram-Schmidt QR decomposition algorithm.

 To optimize the performance-critical loop in its algorithm, the design leverages concepts discussed in the following FPGA tutorials:
 * **Triangular Loop Optimization** (triangular_loop)
 * **Explicit Pipelining with `fpga_reg`** (fpga_register)
 * **Loop `ivdep` Attribute** (loop_ivdep)